Skip to main content

 • GLP-1 receptors are present in the eye's ciliary body, which produces the fluid (aqueous humor) that determines eye pressure

-• Preclinical studies show GLP-1 medications may inhibit aqueous humor secretion, potentially lowering intraocular pressure through the same pathway that reduces brain pressure in IIH
+• Preclinical studies suggest GLP-1 medications may inhibit aqueous humor secretion, a hypothesis for possible pressure effects

 • GLP-1 signaling may improve fluid outflow via nitric oxide pathways